 Provider Education, Training & Accountability

 Today, at least 50% of Americans with Alzheimer’s disease are not diagnosed, and of those diagnosed, less than half are told of their diagnosis, creating an enormous obstacle for care of people with this disease.
 This is a critical problem because early diagnosis can help the person with Alzheimer’s and their caregivers receive appropriate treatment and support, helping them live a safer, more satisfying life and potentially slowing disease progression.
 Healthcare providers are in a unique position to identify early warning signs of Alzheimer’s and dementia.
 These professionals must have the skills to diagnose, treat and provide quality care to dementia patients.
-This bill would require that curriculum content about Alzheimer’s and related dementias be incorporated into continuing medical education programs that are required for the granting or renewal of licensure for physicians, physician assistants, registered nurses, and licensed nurse practitioners.
+This law requires that curriculum content about Alzheimer’s and related dementias be incorporated into continuing medical education programs that are required for the granting or renewal of licensure for physicians, physician assistants, registered nurses, and licensed nurse practitioners.

 Patient and Family Notification

 Less than half of diagnosed patients along with their families (45%) are told of their disease.
 Too many families are not aware of a diagnosis earlier in the disease process that could help them better handle the disease while planning for it’s devastating impact.
 This law ensures proper family notification, consistent with federal and state privacy guidelines.